 Selling to the other provinces is where things get tricky; each of them has slightly different requirements.
 Take Saskatchewan, for example; they ask you to sign up for a PST account as a courtesy to their customers, but if you don’t, it becomes your customers’ responsibility to pay PST on anything you’ve sold them.
 Manitoba, conversely, requires you to collect PST if your business meets all of four conditions, including a requirement that you actually solicit sales in Manitoba.
 Quebec and BC, too, have a number of rules about who has to charge PST (or QST), and how to register with their governments.

 For more complete details about tax schemas by province, I highly recommend checking out the Government of Canada’s overview of charging tax by province.
 Not in the mood to wade through bureaucracy?
-Find an accountant Winnipeg has had in business for some time, and get professional advice on your taxes.
+Find an accountant in Winnipeg who has been in business for some time, and get professional advice on your taxes.